rajneesh069/Namaste-JS/asynchronousJSAndEventLoop/README.md

 3. `fetch`:

    - The fetch call starts an asynchronous operation to make an HTTP request.
-This is an I/O operation that involves the Macro Task Queue.
+This is an I/O operation that involves the Macro Task Queue(not directly though, nothing gets placed in the CallBack Queue, it just falls under the category of MacroTask as it is an I/O operaton).
    - The request is sent over the network, and the JavaScript engine doesn’t block for it.
 The promise returned by fetch is still pending at this point.
    - The fetch call is non-blocking, so it is pushed to the call stack, and then popped off.